Envy-freeness and maximum Nash welfare for mixed divisible and indivisible goods: Preliminaries

-Since the EFM is based on partially the EFX criterion, we can define a stronger variant of EFM, which is also mentioned by Bei et al.~\cite{Bei2021}. \begin{definition} An allocation $\cA$ for mixed goods is said to be \emph{envy-free up to any good for mixed goods} (EFXM) if it satisfies the following condition for any agents $i, j\in N$: \begin{itemize} \item if $C_j = \emptyset$, then $u_i(A_i)\geq u_i(A_j)$ or $u_i(A_i) \geq u_i(A_j\setminus \{g\})$ for any indivisible good $g\in A_j$. \item otherwise, $u_i(A_i)\geq u_i(A_j)$. \end{itemize} \end{definition} By definition, EF1M is weaker than weak EFM.
+Since the EFM is based on partially the EFX criterion, we introduce a stronger variant of EFM.
+We remark that while this concept is novel, the idea appears also in~\cite{Bei2021} without definition, and Li et al.~\cite{Li2023} independently introduced the same notion under the name EFM${}_{\geq 0}$ when $C$ consists of a single divisible good. \begin{definition} An allocation $\cA$ for mixed goods is said to be \emph{envy-free up to any good for mixed goods} (EFXM) if it satisfies the following condition for any agents $i, j\in N$: \begin{itemize} \item if $C_j = \emptyset$, then $u_i(A_i)\geq u_i(A_j)$ or $u_i(A_i) \geq u_i(A_j\setminus \{g\})$ for any indivisible good $g\in A_j$. \item otherwise, $u_i(A_i)\geq u_i(A_j)$. \end{itemize} \end{definition} By definition, EF1M is weaker than weak EFM.
 It is not difficult to see that any EFXM allocation is EFM.
 Hence, we can summarize the relationships between notions as

+It is known that when agents have additive valuations, there always exists an EF allocation for divisible goods~\cite{Varian}, and an EF1 allocation for indivisible goods~\cite{Lipton2004} The existence of EFX allocations for indivisible goods is partially known.
+For mixed goods, Bei et {al.~\cite{Bei2021}\footnotemark} showed that an EFM allocation always exists for additive valuations, and also mentioned that an EFXM allocation exists whenever there exists an EFX allocation of indivisible goods.

 Finally, we introduce fairness notions based on optimizing a function value.
 The \emph{Nash welfare} of an allocation $\cA$ is a geometric mean of the agents' utilities, i.e., $\left(\prod_{i\in N} u_i(A_i)\right)^{\frac{1}{n}}$.
 Note that maximizing the Nash welfare is equivalent to maximizing the product of utilities.
-It may happen that the Nash welfare is $0$ for all allocations.
-To deal with such cases, the following fairness notion is used in the literature. \begin{definition} An allocation $\cA$ is said to be a \emph{maximum Nash welfare} (MNW) allocation if the number of agents with positive utilities is maximized among all allocations, and subject to that, the Nash welfare of those agents (equivalently, $\prod_{i\in N:\, u_i(A_i) >0} u_i(A_i)$) is maximized. \end{definition}
+In general, it may happen that the Nash welfare is $0$ for all allocations.
+To deal with such cases, the following definition is used in the literature. \begin{definition} An allocation $\cA$ is said to be a \emph{maximum Nash welfare} (MNW) allocation if the number of agents with positive utilities is maximized among all allocations, and subject to that, the Nash welfare of those agents (equivalently, $\prod_{i\in N:\, u_i(A_i) >0} u_i(A_i)$) is maximized. \end{definition}

-We also consider a fairness notion called $\Phi$-fairness in the case when all agents' valuations are binary and linear.
-A valuation $u$ is said to be \emph{binary} if $u(e) \in \{0,1\}$ for every good $e \in E$.
-We say that a valuation $u$ is \emph{linear} if $u(C') = \sum_{c\in C} \mu(C'\cap I_{c})\cdot u(c)$ for any piece $C'\in \mathcal{C}$.
-Intuitively, when valuations are binary and linear, agents care only about the amount of goods with positive values.
+Intuitively, maximizing Nash welfare aims to make the utilities of agents as even as possible.
+In fact, an MNW allocation leads to EF for indivisible goods~\cite{Caragiannis2019} or EF1 for divisible goods~\cite{Segal-Halevi2019} when agents have additive valuations.